johnpuddephatt/zerowaste/src/posts/2022-11-21-collection-points-for-free-warm-coats.md

 tags: coats
 image: /uploads/img-20221107-wa0000.jpg
 ---
 Our heartfelt thanks to everyone who took part in our 2022 Leeds Winter Coat Appeal.
-Thanks to you we smashed our target of collecting 2000 warm coats for those that need them this Winter.
+Thanks to you we smashed our target of collecting 2000 warm coats for those that need them this Winter - we received 3,428 coats!

-> **The people of Leeds donated 3,428 coats for children and adults!**
+> **The people of Leeds donated 3,428 coats for children and adults**

 After a very busy 5 days, counting, sorting and batching them they are now available at 20 collection points across the city.
 Families can go and help themselves to the coats they need for FREE.